sooriyaarachchi/pybites.github.io-src/content/zip-and-ship.md

 ## Conclusion

-Although I would not use this for bigger projects ([you loose debugging abilities](https://blogs.gnome.org/jamesh/2012/05/21/python-zip-files/)), this is still a neat way to package up and ship scripts.
+Although I would not use this for bigger projects ([you lose debugging abilities](https://blogs.gnome.org/jamesh/2012/05/21/python-zip-files/)), this is still a neat way to package up and ship scripts.
 Consumers don't have to worry about installing dependencies / doing any pre-work.